andrewhenriquef/water/README.md

+# Water DW2 Project

+## This project uses hsqldb,java, jsf and jpa

+## Steps to run project

+1. puts `runServerWater` in bin folder of hsqldb

+2. run `runServerWater`

+3. Import project

+4. run Server with the project

-# How to create the project
+# How to create this type of project

 > New > Dynamic web project